(Chemotherapy Enhancement Program)

 CEP-1 was a two-part study:

-Of the 9 patients allocated to the higher dosage (800 mg) of Veyonda®, 5/9 (56%) showed stable disease (no tumour growth and no new tumours) or a partial response (up to 99% shrinkage of measurable lesions) over the 8-month term of the study.
+Of the 9 patients allocated to the higher dose (800 mg) of Veyonda, 5/9 (56%) showed stable disease (no significant tumour growth and no new tumours) or a partial response (significant shrinkage of measurable lesions) over the 8-month term of the study.

 Findings from this study have been published in the independent peer-reviewed Journal Current Therapeutic Research in 2021.[i]

-Approximately 40 patients with a range of soft tissue sarcomas will receive the Veyonda®/doxorubicin combination as a first-line treatment.
+Patients in the United States with a range of soft tissue sarcomas were enrolled across six US sites to be treated with the Veyonda / doxorubicin combination as a first-line treatment.

 [i] Kiknavelidze K, Shavdia M, Chikhladze N, Abshilava L, Messina M, Mautner G, Kelly G. NOX66 as Monotherapy, and in Combination With Carboplatin, in Patients With Refractory Solid Tumors: Phase Ia/b Study.
 Curr Ther Res Clin Exp.
 2021 Mar 28;94:100631.
 DOI: 10.1016/j.curtheres.2021.100631